staticfloat/homebrew-linux/README.md

 Homebrew
 ========
 This is an experimental Linux port of the Mac version of Homebrew.
-Installation currently only works via the manual method.
+Installation currently only works via the [manual method][install].

+Changes in this version should be summarised in [Linux Version Changes and Features][changes]

 Instructions for the mac version can be found on [the original homepage][home].